edgarmilvus/CSharpProgrammingSeries/README.md

 4.  **Book 4: Asynchronous AI Pipelines.** Mastering Async/Await, Threading, and Channels for high-throughput inference.

-5.  **Book 5: Building AI Web APIs.** ASP.NET Core, SignalR, and Real-Time streaming.
+5.  **Book 5: Building AI Web APIs.** ASP.NET Core, SignalR, and Real-Time streaming (only on leanpub.com).
-6.  **Book 6: Intelligent Data Access.** Entity Framework Core, Vector Databases (Pinecone/Qdrant), and RAG patterns.
+6.  **Book 6: Intelligent Data Access.** Entity Framework Core, Vector Databases (Pinecone/Qdrant), and RAG patterns (only on leanpub.com).
-7.  **Book 7: Cloud-Native AI & Microservices.** Docker, Kubernetes, and scaling AI services in the cloud.
+7.  **Book 7: Cloud-Native AI & Microservices.** Docker, Kubernetes, and scaling AI services in the cloud (only on leanpub.com).
-8.  **Book 8: The Core of AI Engineering.** Microsoft Semantic Kernel & Agentic Patterns.
+8.  **Book 8: The Core of AI Engineering.** Microsoft Semantic Kernel & Agentic Patterns (only on leanpub.com).
-9.  **Book 9: Edge AI & Local Inference.** Running LLMs (Llama/Phi) locally with C# and ONNX.
+9.  **Book 9: Edge AI & Local Inference.** Running LLMs (Llama/Phi) locally with C# and ONNX (only on leanpub.com).

 ## About the Author